-In all matters relating to the promotion of faculty members from any present rank to a higher rank, the Department of Mathematics, Science, and Social Studies Education will follow the procedures and criteria specified in the Guidelines applicable to that type of faculty line and will follow the time-tables, deadlines and other procedural routines specified by the policies of the Mary Frances Early College of Education.
+In all matters relating to the promotion of faculty members from any present rank to a higher rank, the Department of Mathematics and Science Education will follow the procedures and criteria specified in the Guidelines (especially the standards and documentation specified in Section VII, Procedures for Promotion, p.
+27) and will follow the time-tables, deadlines and other procedural routines specified by the policies of the College of Education.